Dear X Review: Simply Fantastic Thriller Starring an Impressive Kim Yoo-jung

 Kim Yoo-jung is the perfect choice for this role.
 Her sweet face makes for a threatening character who will stop at nothing until she has her revenge.
 We learn things about her from the first episode itself, and these small moments make up an impression in our minds about who she really is… or can be.
 Although she’s not particularly murderous herself, she’s skilful at using everyone around her to do her bidding, and Kim Yoo-jung delivers a memorable performance.

 But the interesting thing is that it’s easy to root for Ah-jin as people try to destroy her life at every turn.
 I don’t understand why she’s supposed to be a negative character at all, considering she takes revenge against those who bully her and try to take advantage of her.
 Going after Shim Sung-hee or Baek Seon-gyu seems like the natural next step if she doesn’t want to be harassed.
+Of course, again, there are more complexities in the story that come out slowly as the story progresses.
 I think it’s a great deviation from the softer leads that we are used to seeing in K-dramas.

 Also Read: Spirit Fingers Review: A Warm and Extremely Enjoyable Coming-of-Age Drama